 6. There are ways in which you can help your child to get more sleep gently.
 These mostly involve looking at their sleeping environment, their daytime routine, their bedtime routine, their diet and any potential physical issues.
 I offer bespoke support through email, Skype and phone for those who need a little more.
 If you really MUST do something now, you don’t have to resort to CIO, controlled crying, pick up put down or gradual retreat!

 For more gentle sleep tips, check out The Gentle Sleep Book and Why Your Baby’s Sleep Matters (written specifically for breastfed babies under 12 months old).
-You can also follow me on Facebook for more sleep tips and advice.
+You can also follow my sleep book page on Facebook for more sleep tips and advice.